whatrocks/bracketmt/README.md

-# bracketmt
+# BracketMT
-instant tournament brackets
+BracketMT is an instant bracket creator app for your next ping-pong tournament!